 First, it gets better.
 In the beginning, you think it’ll be impossible to cut whatever foods you need or find the trigger food causing your baby’s symptoms.
 Second, it takes time to figure it out and see improvement.
 You need to give yourself grace and have patience.
-I would tell anyone going through an infant with food intolerances or allergies to have a one-on-one consult with Dr. Trill.
+I would tell anyone going through an infant with food allergies to have a one-on-one consult.

 What's Your Motivation to Continue Breastfeeding through Infant Allergies or Intolerances?